LiuYuxin-Hi/LiuYuxin-Hi.github.io/content/blog/building-rest-api/index.md

 ---
 title: "Perceived Quality of Home- and Community-Based Services and Urban-Rural Disparities in Aging-in-Place Intentions"
-date: 2026-03-12
+date: 2026-01-13
-summary: "Examines how perceived quality of home- and community-based services and urban-rural disparities affect aging-in-place intentions among Chinese older adults."
+summary: "Using data from 11,601 older adults in Sichuan, China, we analyzed perceived HCBS quality across four dimensions (service quantity, service quality, provider sufficiency, and distance) through an ecological framework integrating service quality models and the Ecology Model of Aging."
 tags:
-  - SSCI IF: 3.8
+  - SSCI
 authors:
-  - Yuxin Liu
+  - me
 featured: true
 ---